yibie/org-luhmann/WORKBENCH.md

 - `:file`: Original file path

 ### Display Format
-The workbench uses org-mode structure to display cards, maintaining the original level structure:
+The workbench uses org-mode structure to display cards, breaking the original level structure to make it easier to move and reorganize cards:

 #### Display when adding subtree (recommended)
 ```